 All BACKPACKER assignments are made in writing, and require a signed contract with you, the freelance author, in order to be valid.
 The contract will specify payment amount, payment terms, and rights purchased.
 In general, we pay on acceptance and buy all rights.
 Rates vary depending upon the complexity and demands of the article, as well as the proven experience of the writer.

 BACKPACKER uses stock photography and assigns photographers for magazine-sponsored trips.
 We prefer photographs that meet the following requirements:

 - The activity shown does not violate local agency guidelines or Leave No Trace principles (e.g., unless specifically allowed in that location, no tents within 200 feet of water).

 Assignments: BACKPACKER only hires professional photographers on a freelance basis and sends them out on assignment.
 We have very few assignments each year.
 These assignments are grueling, as they often involve lots of mileage over rough terrain.
 Not only that, but you have to get your pictures while moving through the terrain, carrying your own photo and backpacking gear.
-Because we’re a small publication, our budgets and time restraints are quite restrictive in this area, thus we tend to work only with photographers that we know to be capable of always bringing back results, no matter what the conditions.
-Interested photographers should email the photo department and be prepared to present a portfolio of photographs taken in the backcountry.
+Our budgets and time restraints are quite restrictive in this area, thus we tend to work only with photographers that we know to be capable of always bringing back results, no matter what the conditions.
+Interested photographers should contact us and be prepared to present a portfolio of photographs taken in the backcountry.

 Publishing frequency: 6 issues annually, one of which is the Gear Guide (April)